-- Next, stir in the cubed mushrooms and minced garlic.
+- Next, stir in the cubed mushrooms, minced garlic and a pinch of salt to taste.
 Cover with a lid for about 2-3 minutes to release the water from the mushrooms.
 Stir and continue to cook uncovered and then covered, reducing the mushrooms and allowing the liquid to evaporate; about 10-15 more minutes.

 - Meanwhile, make the Pesto.
 In a food processor, combine the spinach, basil, walnuts, olive oil, lemon zest, lemon juice, garlic, and sea salt and pepper to taste.
 Pulse until smooth.
 Taste and adjust seasoning as necessary.
 Transfer the pesto to a small bowl.
 Don’t worry about cleaning the food processor, you want some of the pesto mixed in with the herbed ricotta.

-- Once the mushrooms have reduced, add the lentils, miso paste, oregano, chili flakes and fresh ground pepper to taste.
+- Once the mushrooms have reduced, add the miso paste, lentils, oregano, chili flakes and fresh ground pepper to taste.
 Stir and cook another 30 seconds, until the miso dissolves.
 Then, add the tomatoes; crush them with your hands if using whole tomatoes (be careful of the splatter!).
-Bring the sauce to a simmer and cook for another 10-15 minutes, until it has thickened.
+Bring the sauce to a simmer and cook for another 15-20 minutes, until it has thickened and the flavors meld.
 Taste and adjust seasoning as necessary.

 - Prepare the herbed ricotta.
 Add the drained tofu, olive oil, garlic, nutritional yeast, and a pinch of sea salt to taste.
 Pulse repeatedly until the ingredients are combined and coarsely ground but not smooth; the ricotta should have a good texture.
 Transfer the ricotta to a bowl and stir in about 1/3 cup of the pesto.

-- Scoop out 2/3 of the tomato sauce into a non-reactive bowl, leaving a thin layer at the bottom of the skillet.
+- Scoop out 2/3 of the tomato sauce into a non-reactive bowl, leaving 1/3 of the sauce at the bottom of the skillet.
 Then, place the lasagna noodles on top of the sauce, breaking up some small pieces to cover the entire surface.
 Next, dollop half the herbed ricotta mixture on top of the noodles.
 Repeat with another 1/3 of the sauce, lasagna noodles and the remaining ricotta.
 Finally, add another layer of lasagna and the rest of the sauce.
 Make sure the noodles are fully covered by the sauce.
 Sprinkle with sea salt and pepper and cook in the oven covered for 15-20 minutes.